 For reasons to establish a business in Letcher County, click here.

-For Letcher County visitor attractions, click here.
+For Letcher County attractions, click here.

 For Letcher County history, click here.

 For Letcher County Civil War sites, click here.